che-ri/socket_chat/README.md

-# Zoom Clone
+# Socket Chat

-using NodeJS, WebRTC and Websockets
+using NodeJS, and Socket.IO